jdkuenzi/bachelor-thesis/readme.md

 ## Conda environement

-For this work, I used an conda environement with the following packages:
+For this work, I used a conda environement with the following packages:

 Name | Version
 :-:|:-: